GRAM PERKINS’ EGG SALAD + HOMEMADE PICKLES

 Grilled Cheese Sandwich 4.95

-served with a side of The Factory Salad 11.95
+served with roasted sweet potatoes and a side of The Factory Salad

-made with sweet potatoes, caramelized onions, and gruyere,
+topped with roasted sweet potatoes, roasted walking onions, and shaved parmesan 8.95

-and a side of The Factory Salad 10.95
+served with roasted sweet potatoes and a side of The Factory Salad 11.95

 The Factory Salad